-In this post we will explore the timeline infographic on the legacy of Ian Curtis, Joy Division, and New Order:
+In this post, we will explore the timeline infographic on the legacy of Ian Curtis, Joy Division, and New Order.
+Swipe below to check out both bands’ lineup changes and releases.

-Referents of post punk and owners of an unmistakable sound, both Joy Division and New Order, are a striking story to review.
+Referents of post-punk and owners of an unmistakable sound, both Joy Division and New Order, are striking stories to review.

-Obviously, the death of Ian Curtis on May 18, 1980 was a trafic event.
+Obviously, the death of Ian Curtis on May 18, 1980 was a tragic event.
 About this matter, Anton Corbijn’s excellent documentary Control (2007) reviews the history of Joy Division, as well as the condition and final days of its singer.
 After Curtis’ passing, New Order was formed as a way for the other Joy Division members to carry on making music.

 Joy Division’s discography